toptal/gitignore.io/public/components/dustjs-linkedin/README.md

 * Use `grunt dev` while developing\debugging.
 This task will start a server and serve Jasmine spec runner on http://localhost:3000/_SpecRunner.html.
-This tasks uses unminified dust-full.js so it allows you to easily step through the code in a browser.
+This task uses unminified dust-full.js so it allows you to easily step through the code in a browser.

 * Use `grunt testClient` to test production version of code (dust-full.min.js) in a browser.
  Similarly to `grunt dev` it serves Jasmine spec runner on `http://localhost:3000/_SpecRunner.html`.

-* Add unit tests
+* Add unit tests.
 Unit tests can be found in the `test/jasmine-tests/spec` directory.
 Help us keep up good test coverage!
 To view coverage report run `grunt coverage` and open `tmp/coverage/index.html` in a browser.

-* Add an issue and send a pull request
+* Add an issue and send a pull request.
 Pull requests are easier to track if you also include an issue.
 Sending a pull request from a branch makes it easier for you to resolve conflicts in master